NewCreature/Instant-Instruments/README.md

 synthesizer using something you already have connected to your PC, your keyboard.
 You can use either a guitar-, piano-, or drum-style interface.

-After opening Instant Instruments, you can immediately start playing sounds and music using any of the three available input methods.

 ## System Requirements

 ### Windows